learn-anything/learn-anything/readme.md

 ### Issues with TinyBase

-There is also `Load Sidebar` action that runs `getTopicsSidebar`.
+There is `Load Sidebar` action that runs `getTopicsSidebar`.
 This action is currently returning empty object when it should be returning contents of `topics` table.

 <!-- ```
 pnpm app:tinybase